Universal Press Syndicate: 20th century

 UPS established Andrews McMeel Publishing in 1973.

 In the spring of 1979, Universal Press acquired the existing columns and strips of the Washington Star Syndicate from Time Inc., which had acquired the Star Syndicate in early 1978.
 As part of the deal, Time Inc. took on a 20% ownership of Universal Press Syndicate; that was later bought back.

 At first, ownership of the comic strips was in the hands of both the artist and the syndicate, but beginning in 1990, UPS gave comic strip creators full rights to their respective works.
 The company also instituted a policy that says any cartoonist who has been with them for five years or more receives four weeks a year of vacation.

 In 1996, UPS established Universal New Media to sell digital entertainment content.

 In 1997, UPS acquired Chronicle Features, the syndication arm of the San Francisco Chronicle.
 (It had previously acquired notable Chronicle Features strips The Far Side, Bizarro, and the editorial cartoons of Ted Rall).

 Universal New Media was renamed Uclick in 1997.
 Also in 1997, Jim Andrews and John McMeel formed Andrews McMeel Universal (AMU) to reflect the diversification that had taken place since its founding.
 Universal Press Syndicate became one of AMU's subdivisions (along with Uclick and Andrews McMeel Publishing).

+21st century

 In 2004, UPS acquired the international syndicate Editors Press Service (founded in 1933) from the Evening Post Publishing Company and renamed it Atlantic Syndication.

 In July 2009, UPS merged with Andrews McMeel's digital entertainment company Uclick to form Universal Uclick.